jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-string-description"></a>

 ### ✏ Description:
-Display a string with the value of `TextExpressionAssemble` or `StringExternal` This is pretty useful to quickly shows the string from the functions internally.
+Display a string using `TextExpressionAssemble` or `StringExternal`.
+Useful for quickly displaying strings from internal functions.
-`mode` must be either `TextExpressionAssemble` or `StringExternal`
+`mode` must be either `TextExpressionAssemble` or `StringExternal`.

 <a name="cmd-string-parameters"></a>